-For the Army and Air Force, comply with the above, except that there are no limitations regarding the operating handle location, and air-insulated and fused switches can be used in either a live-front or dead-front configuration.
-Do not use air-insulated switches in coastal and high humidity areas as defined in UFC 3-501-01 unless the installation experience for the installed location confirms that switch corrosion and tracking is not a problem.
+For the Army and Air Force, \1\ air-insulated and fused switches can be used in either a live-front or dead-front configuration.
+Do not use air-insulated switches in corrosive /1/and high humidity areas as defined in UFC 3-501-01 unless the installation experience for the installed location confirms that switch corrosion and tracking is not a problem.